acl-org/acl-2020-virtual-conference/CONTRIBUTING-ACL2020.md

 - the [main website](https://github.com/acl-org/acl-2020-virtual-conference/) which you just downloaded
 - the [data](https://github.com/acl-org/acl-2020-virtual-conference-sitedata), which contains all the actual data for the conference

-The data is private/sensitive, and needs to be stored in a "not public" repository, as it contains email adresses, zoom links, (which should not be easily accessible)...
+The data is private/sensitive, and needs to be stored in a "not public" git repository, as it contains email adresses, zoom links, (which should not be easily accessible)...

 For this reason, it is linked to the main website project as a git submodule.
 Running the command below will link both projects on your machine, and make sure that you have access to the latest version of the private [sitedata_acl2020](https://github.com/acl-org/acl-2020-virtual-conference-sitedata).